Kristine Berg - Publisher, Editor, and Founder of A Primitive Place Magazine

 David T. Smith - Contributing Writer

-The Workshops of David T. Smith from their original homestead, where they actively produce custom kitchens, redware pottery, and beds, while also offering New/Old beds through their website,
+Today, David and Lora continue to operate The Workshops of David T. Smith from their original homestead.
+Their work remains as active as ever producing custom kitchens, redware pottery, and handcrafted beds, while also offering New/Old beds through their website and at Heart of Ohio Antique Center.

 Gary Chapman - Contributing Writer